lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 Creates and uploads distribution files on merge of a patch set.
 Runs tox, builds a source distribution and (optionally) a binary distribution, and uploads the distribution(s) to a PyPI repository.
-This job should be configured to use a staging PyPI repository like testpypi.python.org, not a public release area like the global PyPI repository.
+This job should be configured to use a test PyPI repository like testpypi.python.org, not a public release area like the global PyPI repository.
 Like the verify job, this requires a setup.py file for packaging the component.